Khurr4m123/Khurr4m123.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: My current uninteresting life
+subtitle: My life...
 ---

 My name is Khurram Omar.
 These are my hobbies:

-- Learning new things
+- Reading
-- Learning japanese
+- Learning Japanese
+- Writing a blog

-### history
+### History

-Born in Birmingham, UK, and currently studying Chemical Engineering at the University of Birmingham (**it's hard**) [Course link](https://www.birmingham.ac.uk/schools/chemical-engineering/index.aspx)
+Born in Birmingham, UK, and currently studying Chemical Engineering at the University of Birmingham (**it's tough**) Here's a link to the course website: [Course link](https://www.birmingham.ac.uk/schools/chemical-engineering/index.aspx)